River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 - Often referenced by `PrefabRef.m_Prefab` from an instance.
 - Stores ECS prefab-side `*Data` components that mods commonly edit (ex: `DeathcareFacilityData`, `WorkplaceData`).
 - **Important:** prefab entities are **mutable**.
 Game + mods can change them during a session.
-- Not everything from PrefabBase to PrefabData is one-to-one (easy tuning knobs)
+- Not everything from PrefabBase to PrefabData is one-to-one (not all provide easy tuning knobs)

 ### 3) Instance Entity (placed building / vehicle / citizen)
 - The thing that exists in the city right now.